Beds, Built-ins, Other Work

 Richard Jones Furniture

-You need a sample of wood 25- 32 mm (1” to 1-1/4”) long taken from a plank.
-Ideally the sample comes some 400 mm (16”) or more from the end of the plank because wood near the end is unrepresentative of the board as a whole—moisture exchange is more volatile at a board’s end than nearer the centre.
+You need a sample of wood 25- 32 mm (1” to 1-1/4”) long taken from your sample plank (board).
+Ideally the sample comes some 400 mm (16”) or more from the end of the plank because wood near the end is unrepresentative of the board as a whole — moisture exchange is more volatile at a board’s end than nearer the centre.

 Oven drying in a microwave oven takes between 20 and 45 minutes per sample.
 30 minutes is about average.
-It saves a great deal of time over drying wood in a regular oven.
-Just as in using a normal oven for doing the job, this microwave oven drying method requires care and attention to detail.
+It generally saves a great deal of time over drying wood in a conventional oven.
+Just as in using a conventional oven for doing the job, this microwave oven drying method requires care and attention to detail.
 Poor methodology and mistakes in the procedure usually lead to problems and failure.

 You need to weigh the wood samples and I find electronic postal scales purchased at reasonable cost from an office supplier work well enough for my needs: if you require more accuracy then better, more expensive scales are required.
 My scales provide readings in 1 gramme divisions from zero up to a maximum of 2200 grammes, and I can select readings in either grammes or ounces.

 If the wood starts to smoke at any time during the drying procedure the sample is ruined and you need to start again with a new sample.
-Smoking during the cooking means you have burnt away some of the wood volume and weight measurements taken thereafter are inaccurate.
+Smoking during the cooking means you have burnt away some of the wood volume and weight measurements taken thereafter are inaccurate, and is likely the result of too aggressive heating for too long.
 This is why I mostly restrict myself to the lowest power setting and short bursts of heat.
 I seldom use the second lowest power setting, Defrost on my microwave oven, but I do sometimes use it for the initial drying cycle of very wet wood.

-Where wood is definitely at fibre saturation point (FSP, 30% MC) or above it’s my experience that the first cooking should last no more than between one and a half minutes and three minutes with the oven at the second lowest setting.
-Even in this circumstance I prefer to use the lowest oven setting: it takes a few minutes longer to dry the wood but I prefer that to starting again because I’ve burnt the sample.
+Where wood is definitely at fibre saturation point (FSP, 30% MC) or above it’s my experience that the first cooking should last no more than between one and a half minutes and two and a half minutes with the oven at the second lowest setting.
+Even in this circumstance I prefer to use the lowest oven setting for perhaps only one and a half minutes: it takes a few minutes longer to dry the wood but I prefer that to starting again because I’ve burnt the sample.

 Continue with this routine until you can’t measure any weight change, i.e., less than 0.1 of a gramme variation if you are using highly accurate scales.
-My scales read only to the nearest gramme so I stop cooking when I get five or six low weight readings the same.
+My scales read only to the nearest gramme so I stop cooking when I get four to six low weight readings the same.

-With this point reached use the following formula to calculate the moisture content of the wood before you dried it:
+With this point reached use the following formula to calculate the moisture content of the wood prior to drying it:

 MC% = ((WW – ODW)/ ODW) X 100, where WW is the Wet Weight of the sample, and ODW represents the wood sample’s Oven Dry Weight.